elitizon/reactapp-tailwind-storybook/README.md

 To use this template:

 - clone it
-- as commented remove the .git folder
+- remove the .git folder
 - git init .
 - git add .
 - git commit -m "First commit"